Community Enhancement Fund

 Who will administer the Community Enhancement Fund?

-A Community Enhancement Fund Committee will be established to administer the Fund.
-The Committee will be set-up and coordinated by Upper Lachlan Shire Council under its Section 355 provisions.
-The Committee will be responsible for assessing applications and awarding funds.
-Biala Wind Farm will have one member on this committee, alongside representatives of Upper Lachlan Shire Council and members of the community.
+A Community Enhancement Fund committee has been established to administer the Fund.
+The committee is coordinated by Upper Lachlan Shire Council under its Section 355 provisions.
+The committee is responsible for assessing applications and making recommendations on which should be supported.
+These recommendations are passed to Upper Lachlan Council’s elected councillors for the final decision.
+Biala Wind Farm has one member on this committee, alongside two representatives of Upper Lachlan Shire Council and two members of the community.

 Who can apply to the Community Enhancement Fund?